xebialabs-community/xld-terraform-enterprise-plugin/README.md

 ### Infrastructure

-1. Describe the connection to Terraform Enterprise using `terraformEnterprise.Organization`
+1. Describe the connection to Terraform Enterprise using `terraformEnterprise.Organization` Configuration Item.
-2. Add the workspace definition using `terraformEnterprise.Workspace` as a child of the Organization.
+2. Then add the workspace definition using `terraformEnterprise.Workspace` configuration item as a child of the create Organization.
 3. Add a provider using `terraformEnterprise.Provider` or dedicated Cloud Public Provider `
     * Amazon Web Service `terraformEnterprise.AwsProvider`
     * Microsoft Azure `terraformEnterprise.AzureProvider`
     * Google Cloud `terraformEnterprise.GCPProvider`

-Note: it's possible to create your own provider.
+Note: it's possible to create your own provider or to enhance the default types to add or to remove properties

 ### Mappers